CDEBase/fullstack-pro/README.md

 ---
 It uses `lerna.json` for creating the packages structure.
 Under packages you can create different modules based on its usage.
 For example:

-packages
- sample-apollo-server    - Where express or graphql server runs the server code.
-     sample-graphql-resolver - This is where you store the graphql schema and resolvers.
-This will be used in `sample-apollo-server` to run. sample-core             - This is where the core interface of the package stays and core functionality shared between client and server. sample-server-core      - This is where the core interface of the package stays and core functionality that only runs on server. sample-client-core      - This is where the core interface of the package stays and core functionality that only runs on client. sample-client-redux     - This is where the redux's reducer and actions are defined.
-Which uses `@sample\core` or `@sample\client-core`. sample-client-react     - This is where react pure components and containers are created.
-Which uses `@sample\client-redux` sample-browser-server   - This is useful to show demo of the `@sample\client-*` components and UI elements in the browser.
+     packages                    - Has the packages to organize the codebase into multi-package repositories. sample-core             - Core interfaces of the packages which can be shared between server and client. sample-server-core      - Core interfaces and its implementation code for Server.
+         sample-client-core      - Core interfaces and its implementation code for Client. sample-client-redux     - Redux's reducers and actions are defined.
+Which may use `@sample\client-core` or `@sample\core` sample-client-react     - React pure components and containers are defined. sample-graphql-client   - Graphql Quries and Mutation for Client. sample-graphql-schema   - Graphql Schema for Server.
+         sample-apollo-server    - Backend Graphql Server which runs the server code. sample-brwoser-server   - Front-end Client Server.
+This is useful to show demo of this package. index.spec.ts            - Tests file for main
+        actions                  - Contains Actions to transform the state tree index.ts             - References all the exported actions reducers                 - Contains reducers, pure function with (s

 ## Getting Started